 Student conduct records are maintained separately from the student's official academic records, except in cases involving outcomes of suspension or dismissal.
 In cases involving outcomes of suspension or dismissal, notations are made on the respondent's academic record (transcript).
+Suspension notations will be removed after the time of the suspension has passed, and when all sanctions are complete.
+Complaining parties will be notified if the outcome of a student conduct proceeding results in suspension or dismissal.

 Student conduct records are maintained in accordance with University policy, laws of the Commonwealth of Virginia, and federal requirements.
+The University may also release information regarding alcohol and drug policy violations to a student's parent or guardian as permitted by policy, laws, and requirements.